An Exercise in Frugality

 Can you believe August is here already?
 Where has the summer gone?
 Granted I don’t have kids, so I’m sure parents are eagerly watching the calendar counting down the days until their kiddos go back to school.

-But if you have a freshman starting college this year, or an upperclassman going back, perhaps you aren’t so excited.
 Not just because they’re growing up too fast, but because of the ridiculous cost of tuition, room and board and of course those super expensive textbooks!

 how to save money on college textbooks

-Obviously the first way to save money on textbooks is to buy them at a discount retailer.
 But if you’re not sure where to buy cheap textbooks, you’ll want to check out my post on that, because there’s actually quite a few great places that sell cheap textbooks online.

 Other than buying cheap textbooks, there are plenty of other ways to save money on textbooks.
 Some require a bit more creativity than others, but if you ask me, there’s nothing more creative than a broke college student!